nikolai-schmid/hackzurich/README.md

 We have built a prototype app that uses a machine learning model that takes traffic, driver, road and weather data into account, predicts how dangerous a particular road segment is and alerts you.

-The probability of a segment to be a dangerous zone was computed with neuronal networks.
-The area of the dangerous zone was computed by using GaussianProcessRegressor to smooth out the probabilities and provide a contour.
+The probability of a road segment being prone to accidents was computed with a deep neural network.
+The computed local 'danger levels' were then interpolated across the geography of a city network in Bayesian fashion, using Gaussian Process Regression.